Den-TP: A Density-Balanced Data Curation and Evaluation Framework for Trajectory Prediction: Method

+Our goal is to address the pronounced long-tail imbalance in scenario density that biases training toward abundant low-density scenarios and leads to systematic undertraining in high-density cases.
+Driven by this motivation, we propose a data-centric framework Den-TP to curate a compact and density-balanced subset which enables models trained on it to maintain overall accuracy while improving robustness in complex, high-density scenarios.

-Consider a training set $\mathcal{D} = \{S_{j}\}_{j=1}^{M}$ consists of total $M$ driving samples.
-Each sample can be described by a triple $S=(X, Y, \mathcal{O})$, where $X$ denotes the observed trajectories, $Y$ represents the corresponding future trajectories for all the agents present, and $\mathcal{O}$ contains driving context information (e.g., maps).
-Trajectory prediction aims to estimate the future trajectory $Y$ conditioned on $X$ and $\mathcal{O}$.
-In this paper, our objective is to identify a smaller subset $\mathcal{C} \subseteq \mathcal{D}$ such that training a model in $\mathcal{C}$ stays within a limited budget $\mathcal{B}$.
-We define the budget as a fraction $\alpha$ of the full dataset size, i.e., $\mathcal{B}=\alpha|\mathcal{D}|$.
-At the same time, the model trained on $\mathcal{C}$ can achieve comparable trajectory prediction performance to that of the model trained on the full dataset $\mathcal{D}$.
+\textbf{Preliminary.} Denote the training set as $\mathcal{D}=\{S_{j}\}_{j=1}^{N}$.
+Each sample is represented as a triple $S=(X, Y, \mathcal{O})$, where $X$ and $Y$ denote the observed trajectories and future trajectories of all agents, and $\mathcal{O}$ denotes the driving context information (e.g., maps).
+The goal is to estimate $Y$ conditioned on $X$ and $\mathcal{O}$.
+We aim to construct a compact subset $\mathcal{C}\subseteq\mathcal{D}$ of target size $B$.
+A model trained on $\mathcal{C}$ is expected to achieve trajectory prediction performance comparable to that obtained from training on the full dataset $\mathcal{D}$.
+Our method is formally described in Algorithm \cref{alg:algo}.
+Next, we explain the key algorithmic components in our method.

-\textbf{Data Partitioning.} As pointed out in Section~\ref{sec:intro}, the data imbalance situation often occurs in commonly used datasets, specifically in large-scale ones.
-We can observe from Figure~\ref{fig:balance} that low-density scenes with few agents constitute a large portion of the dataset, while high-density scenes are underrepresented.
-This imbalance biases model training, making it more inclined to learn patterns from simpler scenarios while struggling to generalize to high-density scenarios.
-According to this observation, we first compute a density level $\rho(S_{j})$ for each sample $S_{j} \in \mathcal{D}$ based on the number of agents present.
-Then, we use a fixed interval $\tau$ to partition the dataset into $K$ disjoint subsets based on these density values.
-The partitioning can be defined as follows:
+\textbf{Data Partitioning.} A central characteristic of trajectory prediction datasets is the long-tail imbalance in scenario density: low-density scenarios dominate, while high-density scenarios with complex multi-agent interactions are comparatively rare.
+This uneven distribution limits the dataset’s coverage of dense, safety-critical situations and biases gradient updates during training.
+Without density-based partitioning, gradient updates are dominated by abundant low-density samples, biasing the model toward sparse interactions and leading to systematic undertraining on high-density cases.
+Consequently, models receive insufficient signal to learn interaction patterns that generalize to dense scenarios.
+Explicitly partitioning the dataset by scenario density provides a principled first step toward mitigating this imbalance.
+Specifically, we first compute a density level $\rho(S_{j})$ for each sample $S_{j} \in \mathcal{D}$ based on the number of agents present.
+Then, we use a fixed interval $\tau$ to partition the dataset into $K$ disjoint subsets $\mathcal{D}_k$ for $k\in [K]$ based on these density values such that $S\in \mathcal{D}_k$ if $\rho(S)\in [\rho_{\min} + (k-1)\tau,\;\rho_{\min} + k\tau )$, where $\rho_{\min}$ is the minimum density level in $\mathcal{D}$.